 self-guided visit with an audio guide

-The guide to exploring the collections can be downloaded online or collected at the museum and takes you on a tour around the world, stopping in Oceania, Asia, Africa and the Americas....
-Explore each of these continents through works that are emblematic of the diversity of the museum's collections !
+The collections exploration guide can be downloaded online or collected at the Museum and takes you on a tour around the world, stopping in Oceania, Asia, Africa and the Americas....
+Explore each of these continents through works that are emblematic of the diversity of the Museum's collections !

 Visit guide books and game-workbooks are also regularly available for children.

 self-guided visits with "tailor-made walks"

 "Tailor-made walks" allow you to discover the collections through a particular theme: funerary rites, masks, femininity and fertility...
 They can be downloaded in pdf format and are also available as an iPhone app and from the museum iPad app.

 Lasting for 1 hour or 1 hour 30 mins, guided tours allow you to open yourself up to other cultures and to escape from the Western city: discovery tour, exhibition tour, garden tour, storytelling tour, family route, ...choose from the guided tours on offers!

 The Museum offers late night openings 3 times a week until 9pm on Thursday, Friday and Saturday.
 This provides an opportunity to visit the collections in a more intimate environment, or to set off to discover the diversity of the world's cultures by participating in the free activities regularly offered in the early evening.

 At 6.30pm, the Museum's Open University offers you two free lecture cycles, one about the History of Colonisation across the World and the second entitled Differences: us and them.
 On certain Thursdays, debates and get-togethers are also organised in the meeting room.